kamilburda/batcher/docs/sections/Usage.md

 If a file format contains multiple file extensions, the first is selected by default, but you may also choose from the other extensions (by clicking or pressing Tab).

 For now, the dropdown only contains a fixed list of file formats provided by GIMP and some recognized third-party plug-ins.
-However, you may still enter a file extension not in the list in case you use a file format plug-in not recognized by Export Layers.
+However, you may still enter a file extension not in the list in case you use a file format plug-in not recognized by Batcher.

 Preview